codingMustache/codingMustache/README.md

 ## Daily Trivia

-In computing, what does LAN stand for?
+What was the name of the first Bulgarian personal computer?
- 1. Local Area Network
+ 1. Pravetz 82
- 2. Light Access Node
+ 2. IMKO-1
- 3. Land Address Navigation
+ 3. Pravetz 8D
- 4. Long Antenna Node
+ 4. IZOT 1030

 <details>
   <summary>Answer</summary>
-  Local Area Network
+  IMKO-1
 </details>